 We are looking for participants aged 16 to 20 years from all over the world.
 Anyone who is eager to learn and help others is welcome to apply!

-We especially looking for participants interested in development and leadership, who feel a sense of responsibility to help individuals, their school, community, and/or the world, especially when it comes to issues like inequality, the environment, and other global issues.
+We especially looking for participants interested in development and leadership, who feel a sense of responsibility to help others, their community, and/or the world, especially when it comes to issues like inequality, the environment, and other global issues.

 The course will be inspired by the UWC values, so we are looking for participants who are willing to explore and promote these, or similar, values.

 Applications are being reviewed and acceptances are sent out on a rolling basis.
-We hope to have all participants informed of the results by November 1, 2017.
+You should hear back about 2 – 3 weeks after you apply.

 The course is facilitated by a diverse and professional team from around the world, most of whom are alumni of UWC schools or short courses themselves.
 In addition to academic expertise, they also have on-the-ground experience working in the field.
 Additionally, leaders of local NGOs will be invited to share their expertise.